Franky-Feng/transfer_learning_multi-appliance/README.md

-# Transferability in Multi-Appliance-Task Non-Intrusive Load Monitoring
+# Transfer Learning for Multiappliance-Task Nonintrusive Load Monitoring

 This code implements the sequence-to-sequence(seq2seq) learning model.
 Then, this code not only implements transfer learning for NILM on single appliances but also extends to transfer learning for multiple appliances.